irods/irods_client_nfsrods/README.md

 1. The user is an iRODS administrator (i.e. `rodsadmin`).
 2. The user has `own` permission on the collection or data object.
 3. The user is a member of a group that has `own` permission on the collection or data object.
-4. The user is in the whitelist with a prefix that covers the collection or data object.
+4. The user is in the allowlist with a prefix that covers the collection or data object.
-5. The user is a member of a group in the whitelist with a prefix that covers the collection or data object.
+5. The user is a member of a group in the allowlist with a prefix that covers the collection or data object.

 ### Additional NFSv4 Information
 - [RFC 7530](https://tools.ietf.org/html/rfc7530)
 - [HOWTO: Use NFSv4 ACL](https://www.osc.edu/book/export/html/4523)

-## TODOs
-- Implement support for Parallel File Transfers

 ## Notes
 - `chmod` is currently implemented as a `NOP` and will return `0`.